 If you’re a finance pro and want to accelerate your career, you’ll help yourself by becoming adept and comfortable using various types of financial technology.

 You’ll also advance faster by becoming highly skilled at interpreting financial data to generate smarter insights that lead to better business decisions.
+For a full recap of our 2021 REVx events click here.

 A panel of finance executives converged on these themes Aug.
 5 during the REVx on the Road panel discussion titled “The Future of the Finance Department: Show Automation is Catalyzing Growth.”